allika-thadishetty/Bike-Purchases/README.md

 ## Key Insights
 - Customers with higher incomes and fewer cars are more likely to purchase bikes.
+- The age bracket plays an important role in the purchase decisions.
 - Regions with shorter average commute distances show a higher bike purchase rate.
 - Educational background and occupation play significant roles in determining purchase likelihood.
 - Families with more children are less likely to buy bikes, possibly due to other expenses.